As the bell is preparing to toll to welcome GDPR, it is time to take a step back to the future.

 In both cases the ‘seller’ (BBC, Fuji) found a product that their customers wanted.
 They clearly identified their target audience and they promoted them via the appropriate medium.

 With the impending restrictions that GDPR will bring, the lazy, imprecise option of spreading mass digital communication, with the aim of recruiting new customers will be gone.
-Companies will need to go back to one to one marketing that is personalised and relevant, just like the shopkeepers of yesteryear.
+Companies will need to go back to one to one targeted marketing that is personalised and relevant, just like the shopkeepers of yesteryear.

 The Direct Marketer will have to develop a new type of message that offers its recipient a feeling of relevance and a ‘sense of value’.
 Thereby, ensuring you receive the maximum ROI on your marketing budget.